 - In the USA, Michael Thiele is working with the Sun Hive

-We run Natural Beekeeping courses with Tim Malfroy in Sydney and at Milkwood Farm (and soon, further afield!) which teach responsible, ethical, chemical free Warré Beekeeping for the backyard or small-scale beekeeper.
+We run Natural Beekeeping courses with Tim Malfroy in Sydney and beyond which teach responsible, ethical, chemical free Warré Beekeeping for the backyard or small-scale beekeeper.
 No, it’s not just about the shape of the box and the frames within.
 It’s an entire, apicentric approach.
 And it’s awesome.